 A collection will not be taken during the service, but there will be a plate available if you wish to place anything on it as you leave church.
 However, the simplest and safest method of giving is to do so direct from your bank.
 If you haven’t done so yet, perhaps now is the time to switch to giving by the Parish Giving Scheme or online (https://bit.ly/asnl-donate)?
 We can easily let you have the details.

 The toilet will be available, but we would ask you to use the provided disinfectant wipes to clean any surfaces you touch before and after use.
 The kitchen is closed.

 Once the service is over you will be asked to leave – starting with those nearest the north fire exit.
 There will be no refreshments after the service.
 People must not congregate in groups for conversation, particularly indoors.

-It would be helpful to have an idea of expected attendance, you may indicate this either on our website (www.allsaintsnewtownlinford.org.uk/services) or by contacting me direct.
-I anticipate that there will be sufficient space for those who wish to attend to do so safely.
-Should there be a situation where the church has reached safe capacity, which is 33 people, please don’t be offended if you are told that unfortunately you can’t come in on this occasion.
+We anticipate that there will be sufficient space for those who wish to attend to do so safely.
+Should there be a situation where the church has reached safe capacity, which is 30 people, please don’t be offended if you are told that unfortunately you can’t come in on this occasion.
 We’ll make sure you get priority seating next week and will introduce a more formal booking system to prevent it happening again.